sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 This does the same thing but is less verbose, and no need to remember `Object.assign()`’s quirks.

-And before the [Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) method in ECMAScript 2015, we didn’t even try to avoid mutations: it was too painful.
+And before the [Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) method in ECMAScript 2015, we didn’t even try to avoid mutation: it was too painful.

-I> Redux has a great [page on immutable update patterns](https://redux.js.org/usage/structuring-reducers/immutable-update-patterns): it describes patterns for updating arrays and objects without mutations, and it’s useful even if we don’t use Redux.
+I> Redux has a great [page on immutable update patterns](https://redux.js.org/usage/structuring-reducers/immutable-update-patterns): it describes patterns for updating arrays and objects without mutation, and it’s useful even if we don’t use Redux.

 And still, spread syntax quickly gets incredibly verbose: